15 Things to do in Dresden, Germany (+ map): Best places to visit

 A spacious and interactive transport museum where children and adults alike will have fun.
 Here you will see many exhibits from aviation, maritime, railway and automotive transport.
 There is also a large model railway and a transport playground for children.

-Verkehrsmuseum / Dresden attractions
+Verkehrsmuseum / Dresden things to do

 Verkehrsmuseum Dresden